Mendez-Rebecca/memory-card-game/readme.md

 ## The Game

-The deployed memory game can be found "here."
+The deployed memory game can be found [here](https://mendez-rebecca.github.io/memory-card-game/).

 To begin the game, simply click the button "Start Game" to initiate the countdown.
 Match like image pairs until all cards are showing.